If you’re looking for some great weekend getaways from Anchorage, you’ve come to the right post!

 I recently went on an 11 day trip to Alaska, flew into Anchorage, and drove over 33 hours during the course of my trip to several cities around Anchorage.
 (If you want to see my exact itinerary or my suggestions for different trip lengths, check out this post!)

-Whether you’re an Anchorage native or a visitor from out town, there are plenty of excellent weekend getaways from Anchorage to nearby beautiful towns!
+Whether you’re an Anchorage native or a visitor from out of town, there are plenty of excellent weekend getaways from Anchorage to nearby beautiful towns!

 Here I rank them by distance to Anchorage so that you can plan accordingly!